khaoulaja/express-note-taker/README.md

   ## Usage

-   To use this application run : <br/> node index.js <br/><br/>
+   To use this application locally, you should first start the server with the following command: <br/> npm start <br/>
-   For a demonstration about how to generate the team profile visit the [walkthrough video](https://watch.screencastify.com/v/giDjMHUtgnU9RHnG41zU)

- ## Tests

-  Run the following command for tests : <br/> npm run test
+   Once the server has started, navigate to http://localhost:3001/ in your browser. <br/><br/>

+   For a deployed link, visit [Note Taker](https://infinite-dusk-76588.herokuapp.com/).

   ## License

   This work is licensed under [MIT License](https://opensource.org/licenses/MIT).<br/>
   Made with ❤ by Khaoula Jabour <br/>
-  &copy; 2021 Team-Profile-Builder